close menu

 Why Do Rubber Bands on Braces Hurt So Much?

 Braces are fixed to your teeth with dental adhesive.
 An arch wire runs through the brackets on the teeth, putting pressure on them.
-When small elastic bands are fitted to the brackets, it increases the pressure, causing further discomfort.
-Elastics help to further align your teeth and fix your bite during the first stage of braces.
-The pain is usually short-lived, and not every brace-wearing person has to have elastics.
+When small elastic bands are fitted to the brackets, rubber bands for braces add controlled force and consistent pressure during orthodontic treatment, which can increase soreness.
+Orthodontic elastics help to further align your teeth and fix your bite by attaching to hooks on the brackets and running between the upper and lower teeth or jaws, depending on the bite issue being corrected.
+The discomfort caused by adding rubber bands often peaks within several hours and is a normal part of tooth movement.
+Most patients feel this for only 2-3 days when wearing them.
+The pain is usually short-lived, and not every brace-wearing person has to have elastics, but they can play an important role in the overall time braces treatment lasts.
+Incorrect placement can make bite problems worse, so follow your orthodontist’s instructions.

 When Do Braces Stop Hurting?

 When you first have braces fixed, your mouth needs time to adjust to them.
 The body isn't used to all the metal and wires, so you will probably feel mild pain for the first week.
 The pain will subside, but with each adjustment session at your orthodontist, the discomfort will return.
-Because your mouth is used to braces, the pain after an appointment typically lasts for up to 4 days.
+Because your mouth is used to braces, the pain after an appointment typically lasts for up to 4 days, even though the overall duration of treatment with braces can span many months or years.

 How to Relieve Braces Pain at Home